aekta113/ai-sre/QUICKSTART.md

 ## Overview

 AI SRE is a comprehensive, containerized CLI toolbox designed for Kubernetes cluster remediation with AI-powered operations.
-It provides a lightweight MCP (Model Context Protocol) server that exposes Kubernetes, Git, Flux, and diagnostic CLI operations through a clean REST API, designed to be orchestrated by external systems like N8N.
+It provides a **Model Context Protocol (MCP) compliant server** that exposes Kubernetes, Git, Flux, and diagnostic CLI operations through standardized MCP tools, designed to be seamlessly integrated with N8N's MCP Client node.

 ## Architecture